PySimpleGUI/PySimpleGUI/docs/cookbook.md

 ## Keypad Touchscreen Entry - Input Element Update

-This Recipe implements a Raspberry Pi touchscreen based keypad entry.
+This Recipe implements a Raspberry Pi touchscreen-based keypad entry.
 As the digits are entered using the buttons, the Input Element above it is updated with the input digits.
-There are a number of features used in this Recipe including:
+There are several features used in this Recipe including:
 * Default Element Size
 * auto_size_buttons
 * Button